Heating oil explained

 - Make sure your tank is only filled to around 80-90% of its capacity to avoid overfilling and ensure your tank has an overfill protection device or alarm.

 If your boiler's on its last legs, make sure you get a reliable replacement.
-Take a look at our boiler reviews and use the left-hand menu to select oil boilers.
+Take a look at our oil boiler reviews to find a reliable model rated highly by customers and heating engineers.

 Heating oil leaks